Frequently Asked Questions about Contraceptive Coverage

-Which contraceptive drugs will be covered under the University’s student health insurance plan?
+Which contraceptive drugs are covered under the University’s student health insurance plan?

-Hormonal contraceptives whose primary purpose is either to prevent ovulation and/or to prevent fertilization will be covered.
-Enrollees of the University's student health insurance plan should contact the insurer, currently Aetna Student Health (888-294-7406), with questions about the specific oral contraceptives, injectables, hormonal patches, and vaginal rings that will be included in the formulary effective August 15.
+Hormonal contraceptives whose primary purpose is either to prevent ovulation and/or to prevent fertilization are covered.
+Enrollees of the University's student health insurance plan should contact the insurer, currently Aetna Student Health (888-294-7406), with questions about the specific oral contraceptives, injectables, hormonal patches, and vaginal rings that are included in the formulary effective August 15.
 Those contraceptives that have as their primary function the prevention of implantation or interference with the development of a pregnancy are not covered under the University’s plans.
 Emergency contraceptives are also not covered.

 Are IUDs and contraceptive implants covered under the University’s student health insurance plan?

 Certain IUDs and contraceptive implants are covered under the University’s student health insurance plan, specifically those that have as their primary mechanism either the prevention of ovulation and/or the prevention of fertilization.
 (Note: Because IUDs and implants require placement by a medical provider, the provision of these forms of contraception is considered a medical service.)
 Copper IUDs are not covered.

-What Natural Family Planning services will be covered under the University’s student health insurance plan?
+What Natural Family Planning services are covered under the University’s student health insurance plan?

-Counseling and Instructional office visits that are associated with Natural Family Planning, as well as essential equipment, such as fertility monitors and the associated testing strips, will be covered under the plan.
+Counseling and Instructional office visits that are associated with Natural Family Planning, as well as essential equipment, such as fertility monitors and the associated testing strips, are covered under the plan.

 Is there a co-payment for contraceptive drugs and services as there is for other drugs and services under the University's student health insurance plan?